GitLab Terraform Provider: Kroki Support in Application Settings

 Context

-The GitLab instance-level Settings API supports configuring integrations such as Kroki, which enables server-side diagram rendering for formats like BPMN, BlockDiag, and Excalidraw.
+GitLab supports Kroki at the instance settings level, allowing server-side diagram rendering for formats such as BPMN, Mermaid, BlockDiag, and Excalidraw.

 Problem

-The GitLab Terraform Provider did not expose Kroki configuration fields even though they were already supported by the GitLab API.
+The GitLab Terraform Provider did not expose Kroki-related

-This meant administrators managing GitLab instances via Terraform could not configure Kroki declaratively and had to fall back to manual API calls or UI configuration.
+This meant administrators managing GitLab through Terraform could not configure Kroki declaratively and instead had to rely on manual API calls or the GitLab UI.

 kroki_enabledkroki_urlkroki_formats